-- New Jersey Turnpike – Possibly the first cover that was ever made, or certainly one of the earliest, released on their Turn The Page album in 1976.
-While it’s nothing spectacular, it’s not bad either, and it was very brave of them to tackle it so soon after the 1975 original.
+- New Jersey Turnpike – Possibly the first cover that was ever made, released on their Turn The Page album in 1976.
+While nothing spectacular, it’s not bad either, and it was very brave of them to tackle it so soon after the 1975 original.

 - The Novelists – During a concert at JA Nugget’s Celebrity Showroom, Sparks, Nevada on 29 March 2014.

 - Ours – A slow rock version released on a limited edition single with their song Drowning, and on the Monitor This! promo compilation CD (December 2001 to January 2002 Edition).
 They’ve also performed acoustic versions live, as can be heard from Cool Beans in Oradell, New Jersey in 2002 and the Last Call Show in New York on 31 January 2003.